-Whitetail deer are known for their agility and overall athleticism, which allows them to avoid predators and dodge danger under a wide variety of conditions.
+Whitetail deer are known for their agility and overall athleticism, allowing them to avoid predators and dodge danger under various conditions.

-When stressed or scared, deer can run at remarkable speeds, covering ground at much faster speeds than most predators.
+When stressed or scared, deer can run remarkably, covering ground much faster than most predators.

 Deer also tend to leap relatively tall obstacles, such as fences, with minimal effort.